Key takeaways:

 3. Work towards your master plumber’s license

-The plumbing license you hold will also have a direct impact on how much you earn.
+The plumbing license you hold will also affect how much you earn.

 A master plumber is a fully licensed plumber, and the highest certification you can earn.
-Plumbers with this title earn USD $66,479 a year on average.
+Across the U.S., plumbers with this title earn a median yearly salary of $80,053.

 Once you’ve achieved your master plumber certification, you’re considered an expert in the trade and ready to start your own plumbing business.